trevorscott/edm-dashboard/README.md

 React app that displays messages from your `edm` kafka cluster.
 Messages are streamed to the dashboard using socket.io.

-This app is part of a series of apps that must be delpoyed in this order:
+This app is part of a group of apps that all must be deployed in a particular order:

 1. [EDM-Relay](https://github.com/trevorscott/edm-relay)
 1. [EDM-UI](https://github.com/trevorscott/edm-ui)